fkodom/simple-cocotools/README.md

 ## Usage

 Expects target annotations to have the same format as model predictions.
 (The format used by all `torchvision` detection models.)
-You probably already have code to convert annotations into this format, since it's required to train most detection models.
+You may already have code to convert annotations into this format, since it's required to train many detection models.
+If not, use ['AnnotationsToDetectionFormat' from this repo](./simple_cocotools/utils/coco.py#L83) as an example for how to do that.

 A minimal example: